kleineluka/backlace/README.md

 What you edit depends on what you want to do.
 A good place to start is with `Backlace_Fragment.cginc` and working backwards from there to see what you need to change.
 This modular practice also makes it easy to dynamically add different versions of the shader (ex. `Outline` or `Grabpass`) - we can just add a new define (ex. `BACKLACE_GRABPASS`) and use that to conditionally compile code.

 ## License ✨
-Anything in the [Editor](https://github.com/kleineluka/backlace/tree/main/Resources/Luka_Backlace/Editor) folder is exempt from this license as it is a separate project used to build Backlace's UI.
-Backlace itself is licensed under the Backlace License (Version 1.0).
-For the full legal terms, please see the LICENSE file included in this repository.
+Anything in the `Editor` and `Processor` folders (which are for Dazzle and Premonition) are under their respective licenses found in their repositories, and not under the Backlace License.
+Backlace itself is licensed under the Backlace License (Version 1.2).
+Please see the `LICENSE.md` file for the full terms.

 **TL;DR** —
-- You **are free to** use Backlace in any project, personal or commercial, for free.
+- You’re free to use Backlace in any project (personal or commercial) at no cost.
-- You **must** give visible credit to "Backlace" in your project and (if creating a derivative shader) interface.
-For something like a game, a footnote in the game's credits is sufficient!
-- You **may not** sell Backlace as a standalone product - naturally, you have to build off of it to include it in a commercial product (ex. a shader that uses Backlace as a base or a game that uses Backlace to shade its characters).

-If you have any questions, or feel these terms are too restrictive, please feel free to reach out to me!
-I only add these clauses to make sure that maintaining Backlace is sustainable for me. 💗
+- You must credit “Backlace” somewhere visible (like your README, store page, or credits) with a link to the official GitHub.
+- If you make a derivative shader or tool based on Backlace, please include more visible credit.
+This doesn't apply to avatars, worlds, or games that use such shaders.
+- Anything you sell with Backlace must be transformative (adding significant new features or creativity).
+You can’t just rebrand or resell Backlace as-is.

+If you’re unsure whether your use fits the license or just want to talk about it, feel free to reach out! 💗

 ## Attributions 🎨
 - This shader was originally a fork of the [Toony Standard Rebuild](https://github.com/VRLabs/Toony-Standard-Rebuild) shader by VRLabs, which is under the MIT license.
 However, essentially all of that code has been replaced, removed, or rewritten.